jjfraney/bells/server/README.md

 # Configuration
 belltower.calendar.query.lookAhead - on query to calendar,
 obtain events from now until the look ahead value.
-The look ahead value is expressed as in a string formmated as according to [Java Duration#parse](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence)
+The look ahead value is expressed as in a string formatted as according to [Java Duration#parse](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence)

 belltower.intervalometer.schedule.refresh.period:2h